 - A. Hierarchy of Regulations.
 Standards within Division 10 are organized hierarchically within a category according to their applicable area or zone.
-Except as specified otherwise in this Title 22, where there is a conflict between two standards regulating the same matter: - The standard in a category listed in Subsection A.2, below, supersedes the contrary standard that would apply to the base zone; and - 2.
+Except as specified otherwise in this Title 22, where there is a conflict between two standards regulating the same matter: - 1.
+The standard in a category listed in Subsection A.2, below, supersedes the contrary standard that would apply to the base zone; and - 2.
 The standard within a category that is lower on the following list supersedes the contrary standard that is contained in any category above it. - a.
 PASD Area-Wide Development Standards. - b.
-PASD Zone-Specific Development Standards. - CSD Area-Wide Development Standards. - d.
+PASD Zone-Specific Development Standards. - c.
+CSD Area-Specific Development Standards. - d.
 CSD Zone-Specific Development Standards. - e.
 Sub-Area-Wide Specific Development Standards. - f.
-Sub-Area Zone-Specific Development Standards. - B. Relationships to Other Title 22 Provisions. - Specific Plans.
+Sub-Area Zone-Specific Development Standards. - B. Relationships with Other Title 22 Provisions. - Specific Plans.
 Except as specified otherwise, regulations in a Specific Plan shall supersede any contrary provisions in this Division 10. - Supplemental Districts.
 Except as specified otherwise, regulations in a Supplemental District listed in Table 22.06.040-A shall supersede any contrary provisions in this Division 10.

-- 3. Accessory Dwelling Units and Junior Accessory Dwelling Units.
+- 3. Accessory Dwelling Units (ADU) and Junior Accessory Dwelling Units.
 Where the regulations in Section 22.140.640 (Accessory Dwelling Units and Junior Accessory Dwelling Units) are contrary to the provisions in a CSD regulating the same matter, the provisions in the CSD shall prevail, unless specified otherwise in Section 22.140.640 (Accessory Dwelling Units and Junior Accessory Dwelling Units). - 4.
-Affordable Housing and Senior Citizen Housing.
-Property within the boundary of a PASD or a CSD may be subject to Chapter 22.119 (Affordable Housing Replacement), Chapter 22.120 (Density Bonus), Chapter 22.121 (Inclusionary Housing), Chapter 22.128 (Supportive Housing), and Chapter 22.166 (Housing Permits), where applicable. - 5.
 Compact Lot Subdivisions.
-Any Division 10 provisions pertaining to a required yard shall apply to the equivalent perimeter yard of a compact lot subdivision pursuant to Section 22.140.585.F.18 (Yard Provisions in Specific Plans, Planning Area Standards Districts, and Community Standards Districts). - 6.
-Green Zone.
-Where the regulations in Chapter 22.84 (Green Zone) are contrary to the provisions in this Division 10, the more restrictive provisions shall prevail, except that any required perimeter identification signs or informational signs shall contain information required by both Section 22.84.040.C.1.j (Perimeter Identification Sign) and this Division 10. - C. Modifications Authorized.
-Development Standards specified in this Division 10 may be modified subject to Chapter 22.160 (Conditional Use Permits, Minor) except where the project is subject to:

-- 1. Chapter 22.158 (Conditional Use Permits); - 2.
+Any Division 10 provisions pertaining to a required yard shall apply to the equivalent perimeter yard of a compact lot subdivision pursuant to Section 22.140.585.F.18 (Yard Provisions in Specific Plans and Community Standards Districts). - Green Zone.
+Where the regulations in Chapter 22.84 (Green Zone) are contrary to the provisions in this Division 10, the more restrictive provisions shall prevail, except that any required perimeter identification signs or informational signs shall contain information required by both Section 22.84.040.C.1.j (Perimeter Identification Sign) and this Division 10. - Modifications Authorized.
+Development Standards specified in this Division 10 may be modified subject to Chapter 22.160 (Conditional Use Permits, Minor) except where the project is subject to: - 1.
+Chapter 22.158 (Conditional Use Permits); - 2.
 Chapter 22.166 (Housing Permits); - 3.
 Chapter 22.176 (Minor Parking Deviation); - 4.
 Chapter 22.178 (Parking Permit); or - 5.
 Other modification procedures specified in this Division 10.